 The University of Wisconsin standard of excellence

 The fellow will benefit from the depth and breadth of UW–Madison’s world-class research enterprise.
-UW–Madison is ranked 27th worldwide by the Center for World University Rankings (2021) out of the top 2,000 global universities measured.
-UW is a research powerhouse with annual expenditures exceeding $1.38 billion, a figure that puts us inside the top 10 in the nation among universities for volume of research.
+UW–Madison is ranked 28th worldwide by the Center for World University Rankings (2023) out of the 20,000 institutions measured.
+UW is a research powerhouse with annual expenditures exceeding $1.5 billion, a figure that puts us inside the 8th in the nation among universities for volume of research.
+About half expenditures come from federal awards.

-With active programs in basic, clinical and public health science, the University of Wisconsin School of Medicine and Public Health similarly has a tradition of pioneering research, receiving nearly $524 million in research funding in 2020-21.
+With active programs in basic, clinical and public health science, the University of Wisconsin School of Medicine and Public Health similarly has a tradition of pioneering research, receiving nearly $641 million in research funding in 2022-23.
 It has also consistently ranked among U.S. News and World Report’s best medical schools for primary care and research.
-Grants obtained by SMPH faculty constituted 41% of total grants to UW–Madison during FY21.
+Grants obtained by SMPH faculty constituted 43% of total grants to UW–Madison during FY23.

 The Department of Emergency Medicine is also a competitive leading research institution within our specialty.
 The fellow will work directly with highly recognized and awarded researchers nationwide in emergency medicine.